Ninjastrike/SOC-Log-Analysis/http-threat-detection-splunk/README.md

-📊 HTTP Threat Detection using Splunk
+🌐 HTTP Threat Detection using Splunk

-📌 Project Overview

-This project focuses on analysing HTTP logs using Splunk to identify suspicious activities such as:
+This project demonstrates how HTTP web traffic logs can be analysed using Splunk SIEM to detect web-based attacks, identify suspicious behaviour, and simulate real-world SOC (Security Operations Centre) workflows.
-	•	Web scanning and enumeration
-	•	Access to sensitive paths
-	•	Automated tool usage (e.g., Nmap, DirBuster)
-	•	Abnormal request patterns
-	•	High-frequency scanning behaviour

-The objective is to simulate a SOC analyst workflow, from raw log parsing to detection engineering, alerting, and dashboard visualisation.

 ⸻

-🧱 1.
-Field Extraction

-🎯 Objective

-Convert raw HTTP logs into structured fields for analysis.
+🧠 Project Overview

+HTTP logs contain valuable information about web requests, including source IPs, requested URIs, response codes, and request methods.
+Analysing these logs allows security analysts to detect reconnaissance activity, automated scanning, and potential exploitation attempts.

+In this project, raw HTTP logs were ingested into Splunk, parsed using regular expressions, and analysed to uncover suspicious web activity patterns.